gulyasgergely902/retroboard-v2/README.md

 ## Using the tool

-This is cool, but how should I use it?
-Here is a simple breakdown:
+At first, this tool was mainly built for agile retrospective ceremonies but since then it grew up and can be used whereever the team needs a centralized idea gathering board.
+Here is a generic breakdown of the usage of the tool:

-1. Before starting the retrospective meeting, create a new board for your thoughts.
+1. Before starting the meeting, create a new board for your thoughts.
 Everyone at the meeting will add their ideas to this.
+This board can be a burner board for a single meeting or can accompany the team through their journey across meetings.
-2. When the meeting starts, everyone opens the app and writes their feedback to different categories from the last sprint.
-Don't worry, no-one can see these at this stage, yet.
+2. When the meeting starts, everyone opens the board in the app and writes their feedback to the different categories.
+Using the hide feature, no-one can see what you wrote.
-3. After the team finished adding new ideas, the faciliator of the meeting reveals the notes and the team checks them together.
+3. After the team finished writing, the faciliator of the meeting reveals the notes and the team checks them together.

 ### How to run it